 The Fund invests exclusively in pre-merger Special Purpose Acquisition Companies (SPACs).
 The “pre-merger” phase of a SPAC’s life is the only time in which it behaves similar to a bond—it has a redemption date and a redemption value that is fully collateralized by T-Bills and/or Treasury Money Market funds.
 Our fund, SPAX, remains the only ETF that has specifically hard-coded into its prospectus that it intends to exit any SPAC prior to the completion of a merger.
 The intent of the Fund is to provide a higher yielding and less volatile alternative to absolute return strategies, traditional fixed income and/or other low volatility alternative yield strategies.

-The bond market continued the recovery that began in Q4 2022.
-The Fed did raise short-term rates another 0.50% in the quarter, on top of the 4.25% of rate hikes it had done since March of last year; but, the last 0.25% hike by the Fed was actually less than the market had anticipated prior to the collapse of Silicon Valley Bank and Signature Bank.
-There remains a wide disparity between what the Fed has been consistently saying, and what the bond market is anticipating.
-The Fed has been adamant about getting short-term rates above the peak core inflation rate, exactly what has occurred in each of the last nine rate hike cycles of the past 50 years; and, keeping short-term rates there for an extended period of time.
-That would suggest to us a minimum 5.5% Fed Funds target rate (currently at 5%) that is held throughout 2024.
-Market yields suggest we are likely at the peak Fed Funds target rate for this cycle, with as much as 0.75% in cuts in that rate coming in the second half of 2024.
+The bond market finally broke its four consecutive negative quarterly returns streak in Q4 2022.
+The Fed did raise short-term rates another 1.25% in the quarter, on top of the 3% of rate hikes it had already done this year, but because the Q4 rate hikes were already priced into the market, bond indices were able to post positive returns for the quarter.
+There is still a pretty wide disparity between what the Fed has been consistently saying, and what the bond market is anticipating.
+The Fed has been adamant about getting short-term rates above the peak core inflation rate, exactly what has occurred in each of the last nine rate hike cycles of the past 50 years; and, keeping them there for an extended period of time.
+That would suggest to us a minimum 5.5% Fed Funds target rate (currently at 4.5%) that is held throughout 2024.
+The market has priced in a peak Fed Funds target rate of 5%, with cuts in that rate coming mid-summer.
 Regardless of how it plays out, our pre-merger SPACs are earning a lot more income in their trust accounts than they were when the year began.
-The average yield for Treasury Money Market Funds in Q1 2022 was 0.03%--the average yield for Q1 2023 was nearly 4.5%.
+The average yield for Treasury Money Market Funds in Q1 2022 was 0.03%--the average yield at the start of 2023 is now 4.24%.

 Few asset classes benefit from a hawkish Fed.
-Rising interest rates, as we saw for much of last year, usually hurt most traditional stock and bond valuations.
+Rising interest rates, as we saw the first three quarters this year, usually hurt most traditional stock and bond valuations.
 Given the Fed’s intent in raising short-term rates is to slow the economy, more often than not a Fed rate hike cycle has usually ended in an economic recession.
 Even if the tightening cycle doesn’t end in recession, a slowing economy typically puts further downward pressure on stock valuations and upward pressure on credit spreads.
-Treasury Bills and Treasury Money Market Funds (which pre-merger SPACs are required to invest) are among the few assets that could benefit from rising short-term rates without other consequences.
-A year ago, after the first Fed rate hike, the 3-month T-Bill was yielding 0.50%, it closed the first quarter with a yield of 4.75%.
+Treasury Bills and Treasury Money Market Funds (which pre-merger SPACs are required to invest) are among the few assets that benefit from rising short-term rates without other consequences.
+At the beginning of this year the 3-month T-Bill was yielding 0.04%, it closed the year with a yield of 4.37%.
 Following are what we believe are our top 5 reasons for WHY NOW for the Robinson Alternative Yield Pre-Merger SPAC ETF (SPAX):

 The Bloomberg 1-3 Yr Govt/Credit Index is a broad-based benchmark that measures the performance of investment grade, US dollar-denominated, fixed-rate Treasuries, government-related and corporate securities with 1 to 3 years to maturity.